Gable: Front-gabled and side-gabled

 While a front-gabled or gable-fronted building faces the street with its gable, a side-gabled building faces it with its cullis (gutter), meaning the ridge is parallel to the street.
 The terms are used in architecture and city planning to determine a building in its urban situation.

 Front-gabled buildings are considered typical for German city streets in the Gothic period, while later Renaissance buildings, influenced by Italian architecture, are often side-gabled.
 In America, front-gabled houses, such as the gablefront house, were popular between the early 19th century and 1920.

 Wimperg

 A Wimperg, in German and Dutch, is a Gothic ornamental gable with tracery over windows or portals, which were often accompanied by pinnacles.
 It was a typical element in Gothic architecture, especially in cathedral architecture.
 Wimpergs often had crockets or other decorative elements in the Gothic style.
 The intention behind the wimperg was the perception of increased height.

 Drawbacks

 The gable end roof is a poor design for hurricane or tornado-prone regions.
 Winds blowing against the gable end can exert tremendous pressure, both on the gable and on the roof edges where they overhang it, causing the roof to peel off and the gable to cave in.
+An NWS warning for hurricane Katrina mentioned the vulnerability of gable roofs.